The first thing I notice about Fortune Centre is not the food. It is the light

 Bao Er Cafe is a reliable spot for classic chicken rice and chicken cutlet rice topped with a fried egg.
 The fragrant rice and tender chicken make for a substantial meal without breaking the bank.
 It’s perfect for a quick breakfast or satisfying lunch.

-Bao Er Cafe draws a steady crowd of office workers who value quick, no-frills meals that hit the spot without delay.
-Located on the second floor (#02-06), it is just a short three-minute walk from Bencoolen MRT and welcomes patrons daily from 8 AM to 8 PM.
+Location and Opening Hours: Located on the second floor (#02-06), it is just a short three-minute walk from Bencoolen MRT and welcomes patrons daily from 8 AM to 8 PM.
 The walk-in only policy encourages a brisk turnover, making it a dependable stop for those seeking a familiar and filling meal.

-Authentic Clam Noodles at Wawa Lala Bee Hoon: Seafood and Chinese Wine
+3. Wawa Lala Bee Hoon: Seafood and Chinese Wine

 My Order: Authentic Clam Noodles with Chinese Wine ($9.50), Fresh Clams and Fresh Cockles in Wawa Special Sauce